Plannr36/FullStack-Course-University-of-Helsinki/part 0/README.md

-This will be the README.md for part 0
+# This will be the README.md for part 0

+Creating a graph